miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 in Step ***5***.
 The procedures described in ***Project 1***, Steps ***6.A.1-6.A.4***, all apply here too, for HTML files.

-All files selected for translation in this tutorial are from OmegaT documentation; some document comprise more than one file, include graphics, to familiarize you with OmegaT's usefullness for such structured documents.
+All files selected for translation in this tutorial are from OmegaT documentation; some documents comprise more than one file, include graphics, to familiarize you with OmegaT's usefulness for such structured documents.

 Now, Let's start ***My Project-2*** for OmegaT webpage localization.
-At first, download the files from [the Internet, OmegaT top page](https://omegat.org/), navigating so that they go directly into the ***/source*** folder of My Project-2.
-Make sure you download the entire web page, including graphics.
+At first, download the files from [the Internet, OmegaT's top page](https://omegat.org/), navigating so that they go directly into the ***/source*** folder of My Project-2.
+Make sure you download the entire webpage, including graphics.
 (Various browsers have slightly different methods for doing this.
-Chrome browser, for example, select Save As > Webpage, Complete from context menu shown by clicking mouse's right button; for Microsoft Edge browser, there is no easy way to do so.)
+Chrome browser, for example, select Save As > Webpage, Complete from context menu shown by clicking the mouse's right button; for Microsoft Edge browser, there is no easy way to do so.)

 ![OmegaT toppage of downloaded](https://raw.githubusercontent.com/miurahr/omegat-for-cat-beginners/master/images/omegat-toppage-download.png)